Joseph Lister: On a new method of treating compound fracture, abscess

 In the next section, Lister made his most famous declaration, namely that the decomposition of organic tissue was not caused by the gaseous components in the atmosphere but "minute particles suspended in [the air], which are the germs of various low forms of life, long since revealed by the microscope, and regarded as merely accidental concomitants of putrescence" and had been identified by Pasteur as the "essential cause" of putrefaction.
 His idea of germs during this period were not the same as the germs described in later germ theory.
 This is clearly attributed by his use of the phrasing "..living organism's developed from germs".
 He described germs as working in the same manner as yeast converts sugar to alcohol.
 They were scavengers who lived on dead tissue, not parasites on living tissue but as highly adaptable agents whose pathogenic properties depended on where they came from.
 Like many surgeons of the age, Lister believed that fever was a product of local miasma.
 In that respect, Lister's paper is open to many interpretations, but in the context of wounds, he believed that living tissue could resist germs.
 He never made the distinction as to whether germs were living beings for example in erysipelas, that entered the body or were a chemical agent.

 In the rest of the paper, Lister described using carbolic acid, and how the acid formed a dense crust protecting the wound from the ingress of germs.
 He then described the detailed case histories of 11 patients.
 Healing by granulation occurred in all cases except 7,10, and 11, which did not suppurate.
 Cases 1 and 9 did suppurate.
 Lister did not regard pus as significant, as it was not associated with inflammation or change in putrefaction.
-In essence, he had attained healing by granulation without inflammation in compound fracture cases.
+He had attained healing by granulation without inflammation in compound fracture cases.
 He believed that the elimination of suppuration was not a desirable therapeutic outcome, as a small amount of suppuration on a healthy granulation was not a cause for alarm.